Dental implants offer an alternative to dentures. You'll need dental surgery to position the implants.

-Dental implants offer an alternative to dentures.
-Prosthetic teeth are held by surgical screws placed directly into your jaw bone.
+Dental implants are prosthetic teeth that are held by surgical screws placed directly into your jaw bone.
 Implants can be used to replace one tooth or many teeth.

 What happens during dental implant surgery?

 Dental implant surgery is usually done using local anaesthetic.
 You may also be given a sedative to help you stay relaxed.
 The length of your procedure will depend on how many implants you are having.

-After dental implant surgery
+Recovery from dental implant surgery

 Specific complication of dental implant surgery may include:

-- Nerve damage
+- nerve damage